miniconnect/holodb/README.md

 ## How does it work?

+HoloDB introduces the concept of *holographic databases*.
-Holographic databases store no real data and calculate field values and reverse indexes on-the-fly.
+A holographic database stores no real data and calculates field values and reverse indexes on-the-fly.
 Nonetheless, you as a user experience a consistent, searchable (and optionally writable) database.
 Such a database consumes little memory (even for large "data") and needs near-zero startup time.
 Additionally, by changing the root seed the entire dataset can be shuffled (also a near-no-op).